mhlotto/go-scitt-scrapi/README.md

   go run ./cmd/scrapi-demo-client -addr http://localhost:8080 -sbom sbom.json -wrap-sbom=true
   ```
 - A sample CycloneDX SBOM is available at `fixtures/sbom/sample-cyclonedx.json`.
+- A sample VEX/CSAF advisory is available at `fixtures/vex/sample-vex.json` (use `-vex ...` with the demo client).
 - Bigger picture: SCITT receipts make SBOM sharing tamper-evident and time-bound.
 A producer can publish an SBOM with a receipt, and consumers can verify the receipt (signature and Merkle proof) to ensure the SBOM is exactly what was registered, when it was registered, and anchored to a log root.
 Pairing SBOMs with receipts helps downstream scanners, auditors, and deploy pipelines trust that the SBOM they ingest hasn’t been swapped or modified in transit.

 ## End-to-end SBOM + dependency-check demo